jpl-labcas/workflow-api/README.md

  - A Flask-based REST API service (obsolete)
  - An AWS API gateway + lambda

+# Reference specification

+The reference OpenAPI specification is in the file `./docs/openapi.yml`.

 # API gateway + lambda

 ## Create the API gateway